teiid/teiid-embedded-examples/vertica-as-a-datasource/README.md

 Import source code to a IDE(Eclipse), run TeiidEmbeddedVerticaDataSource as Java Application.

-> NOTE: This exampe don't support run via mvn exec commands, you need add Vertica JDBC Driver to classpath.
+> NOTE: This example don't support run via mvn exec commands, you need add Vertica JDBC Driver to classpath.